p0nyo/tjc-whisper/README.md

 A realtime speech-to-text program that can read and transcribe live audio input to output the result onto a google doc.

-Created to help speed up the transcription process for tjc transcribers/translators during the annual general meeting.
+Created to help speed up the transcription process for tjc transcribers during the annual general meeting.

-Backend created using openai's whisper api and the google docs api.

 Frontend gui created using the eel python library.

+Backend created using a few apis, notably:
+  - faster-whisper, a reimplementation of openai's whisper model, used for the transcription of text
+  - google docs api, used for output to allow transcribers to make edits to the transcribed text
+  - amazon translate api, used for translating the transcribed text

 # Instructions